 Storage and recovery accounts

 If appropriate, explanation for failure to provide insurer with immediate notification

+Evidence relating to fleet availability in a claim involving a vehicle used as part of a business fleet

+Evidence of need for a non-standard or additional driver where need is not immediately recognisable

-Other items if appropriate
+Other items if appropriate.

+The underlying purpose of clause 6.3 is to promote a strong collaborative approach and to ensure that CHO provides sufficient information to the insurer to allow them to understand the nature of the claim and how to respond to it.

+There should be sufficient information in the documentation provided that will allow the insurer to make decisions about how best to settle the claim rather than to refer the case for arbitration (when available) at an early stage.

+Arguments around whether disclosure is required or not under this clause should not be used as a tactical device to attempt to gain an advantage under the GTA process.

-Insurers should check information and make any enquiries on the CHO Payment Pack within 30 days.
+6.4 Insurers should check information and make any enquiries on the CHO Payment Pack within 30 days.
 Insurers accept it should be the rare exception, rather than the rule, that dates in the hire period validation form need to be checked with other insurers.

-6.5 Where delays are experienced in CHOs receiving payments because insurers are awaiting information from other insurers or elsewhere, in order to check information already provided by a CHO, then the at fault driver’s insurer receiv the Payment Pack accepts responsibility for any delay and is required to pay any late penalty payments.
+6.5 Where delays are experienced in CHOs receiving payments because insurers are awaiting information from other insurers or elsewhere, in order to check information already provided by a CHO, then the at fault driver’s insurer who receives a clean Payment Pack accepts responsibility for any delay and is required to pay any late penalty payments which accrue as a result.

 6.6 Where delays result from a lack of receipt of documents by an insurer from a CHO, proof of sending will be accepted by the insurer as the appropriate start date from which penalty payments apply.

-6.7 Insurers will settle CHOs’ claims within one calendar month from the date of dispatch of the full Payment Pack to the correct handling centre.
+6.7 Insurers will settle CHOs’ claims within one calendar month from the date of dispatch of a clean Payment Pack to the correct handling centre.
 Where the insurer has not advised a handling centre, the Payment Pack should be sent to the insurer’s contact address recorded on the ABI website (if more than one contact address given, then the address to which the original notification was directed).
 Other than in exceptional circumstances insurers should redirect claims within their office and CHOs will not be expected to re-issue Payment Packs and claims.

 6.8.1 For hires which start before 15th June 2012 failure to settle within the period in paragraph 6.7 and subsequent one month periods will result in the following late payment additions to the total invoice: